Virtue Spire IV vs Spire IR vs Dye LT-R | Paintball Hopper Comparison

 [Mark] I mean, they all come in a variety of colors,

 [Mark] You know, or plain black.
-I mean, the Dye one's been around the longest, it's a tried and true.
+I mean, the Dye ones have been around the longest, it's a tried and true.

 [Mark] But if compared to--